survivejs/webpack-book/manuscript/loading/04_javascript.md

 T> Babel isn't the only option although it's the most popular one.
 [Buble](https://buble.surge.sh) by Rich Harris is another compiler worth checking out.
 There's experimental [buble-loader](https://www.npmjs.com/package/buble-loader) that allows you to use it with webpack.
 Buble doesn't support ES6 modules, but that's not a problem as webpack provides that functionality.

+W> If you use *webpack.config.babel.js*, take care with the `"modules": false,` setting.
+If you want to use ES6 modules, you could skip the setting in your global Babel configuration and then configure it per environment as discussed below.

 ### Setting Up *babel-loader*

 The first step towards configuring Babel to work with webpack is to set up [babel-loader](https://www.npmjs.com/package/babel-loader).
 It takes the code and turns it into a format older browsers can understand.
 Install *babel-loader* and include its peer dependency *babel-core*: